5-year-old dies after being left in a car during high temperatures for possibly up to several hours, police say - KTVZ

 “Officers arrived within minutes, found a small child that was unconscious, performed CPR.
 Members of the Fairfax Fire and Rescue personnel arrived shortly thereafter and transported the child to a local hospital.
 Tragically and sadly, the child was pronounced deceased at the hospital,” Lieb said.

-He said the child and several other siblings were brought home by a parent.
-While the other children left the car, the five-year-old stayed in the car, secured to a child safety seat, Lieb said.
+Lieb said the child and several other siblings were brought home by a parent.
+While the other children left the car, the five-year-old stayed in the car, secured to a child safety seat, he said.

 “The circumstances that led up to that child remaining in the child safety seat are still under investigation,” he said.